Renaldo Hill

-Renaldo Hill (born November 12, 1978) is an American football coach and former player who is the pass game coordinator and defensive backs coach for the Miami Dolphins of the National Football League (NFL).
-He previously served as the defensive backs coach for the Denver Broncos from 2019 to 2020, the Los Angeles Chargers from 2021 to 2022.
-Currently in 2023 serves as an assistant defensive coach for the Miami Dolphins.
+Renaldo Hill (born November 12, 1978) is an American former professional football safety who currently serves as a defensive backs coach for the Carolina Panthers of the National Football League (NFL).
+He served as the defensive backs coach for the Denver Broncos from 2019 to 2020, the defensive coordinator for the Los Angeles Chargers from 2021 to 2022, and an assistant defensive coach for the Miami Dolphins in 2023.

-Hill played college football as a strong safety at Michigan State and was drafted by the Arizona Cardinals in the seventh round of the 2001 NFL Draft.
+Hill played college football as a strong safety at Michigan State and was selected by the Arizona Cardinals in the seventh round of the 2001 NFL draft.
 During his 10 seasons as a player, Hill played for the Cardinals, Oakland Raiders, Miami Dolphins and Denver Broncos.

 Early years

 Hill attended Chadsey High School in Detroit, Michigan, where he was a four-year starter at defensive back.
-He was also named to the school’s academic honor roll on two occasions.
+He was also named to the school's academic honor roll on two occasions.

 Playing career

 College

 Hill was a three-year letterman (1998–2000) for the Michigan State Spartans, the first two years of which he played under former head coach Nick Saban.
 Hill started all 35 games in which he played during that time at right cornerback, and concluded his career with 182 total tackles, 11 stops for loss, nine interceptions and 36 passes defensed.

 Hill had a career-high five interceptions during his first season in 1998.
 He was an honorable mention All-Big Ten Conference selection the following year when he amassed 57 tackles, an interception and 13 passes defensed.
 His senior season in 2000, Hill was a second-team All-Big Ten performer in his when he posted 71 tackles, three interceptions, and 11 passes defensed.